 #1 It increases the value of your property.

 Switching to eco-friendly solutions that are designed to reduce greenhouse gas (GHG) emissions isn’t merely a passing trend.
 A growing number of consumers are rapidly becoming aware of the products and services that they avail — and that includes the kind of properties that they rent.
-In the future, energy-efficient homes will become more valuable than ordinary residences that require “green” upgrades.
+In the future, homes with energy-efficient appliances will become more valuable than ordinary residences that require “green” upgrades.

 #2 It makes your tenants happier.